Kombini21/name-generator-android/README.md

 # name-generator-android

-A simple app that shows infinite random generated names.
+A simple app that shows infinite random generated names, made with flutter.